-Farrelly, a Whig, was the representative for Pennsylvania's 22nd congressional district from 1847 to 1849.
+Farrelly was the representative for Pennsylvania’s 22nd congressional district and was a Whig.
+He served from 1847 to 1849.

 From Dec 1847 to Mar 1849, Farrelly missed 120 of 478 roll call votes, which is 25.1%.
 This is on par with the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.

 |Dec 1847-Mar 1848||101||27||26.7%||59th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000